near/NEPs/specs/RuntimeSpec/Scenarios/FinancialTransaction.md

 each of them has created a public-secret key-pair, saved the secret key somewhere (e.g. in a wallet application) and created a full access key with the public key for the account.

-We also need to assume that both Alice and Bob has some number of tokens on their accounts.
+We also need to assume that both Alice and Bob have some number of tokens on their accounts.
 Alice needs >100 tokens on the account so that she could transfer 100 tokens to Bob, but also Alice and Bob need to have some tokens to pay for the _rent_ of their account -- which is essentially the cost of the storage occupied by the account in the Near Protocol network.